Do You Have Symptoms of Car Accident Injuries?

 Research Shows Chiropractic Treatment is the Best Choice for Auto Accident Injuries such as Whiplash

-A study published in the Journal of Orthopedic Medicine concluded that, “Conventional treatment of patients with whiplash symptoms is disappointing.
+A study published in the Journal of Orthopedic Medicine concluded, “Conventional treatment of patients with whiplash is disappointing.
 In chronic cases, no conventional treatment has proved successful.”
-It went on to confirm the success of chiropractic treatment, with 74% of patient improving following treatment.
+It went on to confirm the success of chiropractic treatment, with 74% of patients improving following treatment.
 The study concluded, “The results from this study provide further evidence that chiropractic is an effective treatment for chronic whiplash symptoms.”

 Comparing medication treatment to spinal manipulation, a study published in the Journal of American Medical Association found that for neck pain, spinal manipulation had a statistically significant advantage over medication in both the short and long term.